llutsefer/Exam-1-ObjectOrientedProgramming-2021/README.md

 ## Files

 - `kol1_2021.pdf`: This file contains the exam tasks in PDF format.
+You can access it via this link: https://github.com/llutsefer/Exam-1-ObjectOrientedProgramming-2021/files/11378013/kol1_2021.pdf

 ## Disclaimer